 Taking up one side of the room is a testing rig.
 The testing rig will take the test build's brain case and run it through all of the physical trauma that a new brain prosthetic must be able to withstand without permitting one flicker of a mental disturbance to graze its occupant soul.
 The nature and quantity of the physical trauma varies depending on the test build's rating.
 Under consenter-driven rapid iterative testing, builds are becoming hardier every year, consequently the trauma regimen becomes more harrowing to oversee.

 Nai pours the neonal media into the brain case, and inserts the new build's specification chip into a slot beside it.
-The neonal media rapidly turns opaque and starts to orient itself in the shape of a human brain, as if drawn suddenly by some intricately shaped electromagnetic feild.
+The neonal media rapidly turns opaque and starts to orient itself in the shape of a human brain, as if drawn suddenly by some intricately shaped magnetic feild.
 Nai had read and mostly understood the specification of the new build, of course.
 Today, the latest advances in materials science and neonal engineering had motivated a much larger active brain portion and much thinner shielding than previous models had used.
 Artificial brains- the parts that resemble a brain- were usually a miniature.
 Sheilding was very important.
 Or it had been.
 Nai's current brain was a miniature.
 Neocells were more compact than organic cells.
 It had just made sense.

 Nai had understood that a transition towards having larger neonal portions was what made sense now, but seeing the thing was something else.
 Something inarticulable begins to stir in Nai's chest.

 Nai closes the brain case, sits down on a fixed seat opposing the testing armature, looks into the black reflective surface of the dormant mirror, and connects to a brain jack.
 After ten minutes of scanning, copying, and synchronization, the discontinuity is marked: All at once a white flash fills the room and a siren blares as the mirror turns white.